JohnStout/RawFileConverter/README.md

 # RawFileConverter

 Code to convert .RAW file outputs (from thorlabs 2P setup) to .tif file using memory efficient techniques.
+This code is built for ThorLabs .xml Experiment files and should probably be renamed to `ThorLabsRawFileConverter`

 **This code is under development!**